JemmaEagleson/AAD116/Design Journal.md

 Before I started to add more to my GitHub homepage I wanted to do some research on how other designers are going about their self promotion.

 Everyone I researched also seemed to heavily advertise their social media.
 For example Craig Mod simply had @craigmod as the header of his website which was hyperlinked to Twitter.
-Another thing I noticed on Jessica Hische's website was that she had buttons connected to each piece of her worked that allowed the user to easily 'Pin' the object to Pinterest which was a really nice feature.
+Another thing I noticed on Jessica Hische's website was that she had a button connected to each piece of her work that allowed the user to easily 'Pin' the object to Pinterest which was a really nice feature.